aec-single-spa/aec-root-config/README.md

 ## Conclusion
 Micro-Frontends has great potential in solving enterprise web applications issues when it comes to scalability and maintenance.
-Based on this demo, and my personal analysis, I believe that single-spa is potential approach to micro-frontends.
+Based on this demo, and my personal analysis, I believe that single-spa is a potential approach to micro-frontends.

 ### Other Approaches
 - [FrintJS](https://frint.js.org/)